WangHewei16/MFCSNet-for-Measure-Musical-Influence/README.md

 * `Figure18.png`: Average Danceability of Several Genres from 1925 to 1945.
 * `Figure19.png`: Release Counts of Several Genres from 1940 to 1945.
 * `Figure20.png`: Average of Acousticness by Year.
 * `Figure21.png`: The Boom of Pop/Rock Music (1950s-1960s-1980s).
 Yellow edge means that the follower is a Pop/Rock artist and blue is not.
-The yellow part gradually occupying the main stream illustrates the booming of Pop/Rock music
+The yellow part gradually occupying the main stream illustrates the booming of Pop/Rock music.

 ### Tables